What is deferred revenue?

 What kinds of businesses deal with deferred revenue?

-Any business that collects fees from customers in advance will carry deferred revenue on its books.
+Any business where a customer pays in advance will carry deferred revenue on its books.
 Popular examples include:

 - Professionals who collect retainers (lawyers, consultants, developers)